KESTKR1987/code_louisville_python2/README.md

     b.
 Numpy
     c.
 Matplotlib
     d.
 Scikit-learn

 # Running the Project
-  In the main home page of Anaconda, click on the Jupyter Notebook or Lab.
-Choose the folder the project data files were downloaded to.
+  In the main home page of Anaconda, click on Jupyter Notebook or Lab.
+Choose the folder the project data files were cloned or downloaded to.
 This will run your file.